Are you struggling to move forward as result of a divorce?

 Grief is a natural reaction to loss, and people who experience a breakup or divorce go through a grieving process.
 Allowing yourself to feel the pain of multiple losses of which include, loss of companionship, support and hopes plans and dreams can be intense and overwhelming.

 Grieving is essential to the healing process.
 Breakups can be difficult depending on the length of time and emotional investment into the relationship.
 The thoughts and feelings that people generally experience may be rejection, sadness, anger, guilt and other feelings that are associated with the grieving process.
 We help clients going through the divorce process work through the mourning and healing process and get to a place of acceptance and feeling hopeful again.

 Learning important lessons from a breakup or divorce

 As you work on accepting a breakup and moving on, you need to understand what happened and acknowledge how you contributed both in a positive and negative way.
 The more you understand how the choices you made affected the relationship, the better you’ll be able to learn from your mistakes.
 The goal is to avoid repeating them in the future.

 It is necessary to understand past relationships in order to be more prepared when you are ready to find love again.
 Once you are feeling more centered and focused on what you do want in a partner, and aware of the patterns in your past relationships, you may be ready for a new partnership.
 We help you through this process so you can know yourself better, feel wiser and attract a healthier partner.

-Divorce therapy can help you move forward with more confidence
+Divorce counseling can help you move forward with more confidence

 Therapy is a safe place for you to identify, express and work through the intense feelings you may be experiencing when you are going through a divorce.
 We offer you support, guidance and help you figure out how to start rebuilding your life.
 You can also learn how to better care for yourself and cope with this difficult transition in your life.